Author's Note: This story now has a sequel called Kick Drum Hearts. dsfs

 On Sunday, An woke around 8 a.m. and pulled on sweatpants (she slept in an overlarge T-shirt and underwear).
 Venturing out of her room, she found that her aunt Amu was already awake and dressed, her laptop set up on the coffee table.

-At her approach, the older woman glanced up and smiled, before directing her attention back to what she was working on.
+At her approach, Amu glanced up and smiled, before directing her attention back to what she was working on.
 "Good morning."

 But for the most part, she thought she did it to show that she could.
 To show that a girl who'd spent most of her life in public school could fit in with the elite, could even show them up.
 To prove that the people that had hurt her brother, the people that had crushed her team, couldn't intimidate her.

-After initial reluctance, her aunt had agreed to let An live with her, to clear out what had used to be her office and turn it into a bedroom.
+After initial reluctance, her aunt had agreed to let An live with her, clearing out what had used to be her office and turning it into a bedroom.
 Amu worked for an insurance company, and dedicated most of her life to the job.

-An went into the tiny kitchen, poured herself some orange juice, and drank it at the counter.
+An poured herself some orange juice and drank it at the counter.
 As she placed the glass in the dishwasher she said, "A friend and I are going to play tennis today.
 If that's okay," she added, still unsure of how much she needed to clear with this new authority figure.